-Should shopping be more your style, there is a small market where you can purchase handmade crafts to take home with you.
-Bring cash as that is the only way you can buy these goods.
-Relaxing on the beach is one of the best ways to take advantage of Labadee’s beauty, and it is free.
+Should shopping be more your style, there is a small market where you can purchase handmade crafts.
+Note: the only way to buy these goods is with cash.
+Relaxing on the beach is one of the best ways to take advantage of Labadee’s beauty and best of all it is free.
 Plus, Royal Caribbean provides lounge chairs throughout the beach.
 Be sure to pack a pair of tennis shoes!
 There are lots of rock formations to climb that result in great photo opportunities.

-Our time in Labadee, Haiti was awesome.
+My time in Labadee, Haiti was awesome.
 My husband (Blake) and I opted to spent our day exploring the island instead of going on an excursion.
 We got some great pictures.
-If you end up on a cruise with Labadee on the itinerary, it is one port you will not want to miss!
+If you end up on a cruise with Labadee on the itinerary, it is one port that you will not want to miss!

 A fan of cruising?
 Check out our other posts:

 Holiday In The Sun: Spring Break With Royal Caribbean